-Information about exams can be obtained at the School of Education or through the Indiana Department of Education website (www.state.in.us/psb).
+Information about exams can be obtained at the School of Education or through the Indiana Department of Education website here.
 Students must take content and pedagogy tests offered by Educational Testing Services (ETS).
 Those students having already taken one or more of the Pearson licensure tests before September 1, 2021 may be able to use some or all of them for licensure.
 Meet with a School of Education advisor to determine if the tests are still accepted by the Indiana Department of Education (IDOE).